-Used Mercedes CLA review
+Used Mercedes CLA (Mk1, 2013-2019) review

 It’s based on the A-Class hatch, but on the face of it the CLA doesn’t actually make a great deal of sense, because prices are higher and it offers substantially less practicality, unless you buy a Shooting Brake.
 But the standard car’s saloon configuration is still relatively usable, especially if you don’t need to carry lots of people or luggage.
-Even the entry-level 1.6-litre cars (petrol or diesel) are perky enough, while the bigger engines provide swift progress without being unduly thirsty.
+Even the entry-level cars (1.6 petrol or 1.5 diesel) are perky enough, while the bigger engines provide swift progress without being unduly thirsty.
 However, while Mercedes doesn’t offer spartan models any more, it does do relatively poorly equipped; whatever you buy, make sure the original owner didn’t scrimp on options or trim level.

 Car group tests

-In concept, the Volkswagen CC is perhaps closest to the CLA, because it’s also a saloon with a coupé-like silhouette – but the VW is 300mm longer, so it’s a size up.
+In concept, the Volkswagen CC is perhaps closest to the CLA, because it’s also a saloon with a coupe-like silhouette – but the VW is 300mm longer, so it’s a size up.
 The Audi A3 Saloon – while not as sleek as the CLA – is also well worth a look.

 The five-door Audi A5 Sportback is slightly longer than the CLA, and it adds hatchback practicality to the mix.
 Like the CC and A3 it’s good to drive, has a plush interior, is well equipped and comes with some excellent engines, too.
 If you’re really keen to have a saloon, you could opt for an Audi A4 which is also only slightly longer than the Merc, while the BMW 3 Series is about the same size.

 With its conventional saloon silhouette you get improved rear seat space and, if you want extra usability without resorting to an estate, there’s always the five-door BMW 3 Series GT.